madisonmassie/Final_Project/README.md

 ## Project Description
   Our objective was to create and compare models that could be used to predict a glass's type, and to discover which model is most accurate.
 The dataset came from the University of California Institute of Machine Learning via Kaggle (https://www.kaggle.com/uciml/glass), and is comprised of 10 columns:

-  1-Refractive Index

-  2-9 Substances

-  10-Class (Type 1–7)
+  1 - Refractive Index, which is the

+  2–9 Substances that make up the composition of the glass sample

+  10 - Type of Glass (Type 1–7) and the prediction target

 Since types 1 and 2 represent a majority of the observations in the dataset, we chose to test multi-classification models which would perform decently with imbalanced data, and resampled the data to help represent the minority classes.

-## Key Topics/Table of Contents

-Key Techniques
+## Key Techniques

  Pandas: downloading the dataset and importing into a dataframe,
           cleaning and renaming columns